LLM Probability Concentration: How Alignment Shrinks the Generative Horizon: Benchmarking and Attributing Branch Factors

-The results, shown in \cref{fig:pareto_analysis}, indicate that \textbf{alignment tuning is the most influential factor affecting BF}, surpassing model size, model generation, and prompt complexity by a large margin.
-For tasks with richer inputs--such as MMLU (with more in-context examples) and BBCLatestNews (with more headlines)--prompt complexity $C$ and model size $M$ emerge as the next most impactful factors.
-In contrast, for open-ended tasks like Cognac and Story Generation, model generation $G$--particularly improvements from Llama-2 to Llama-3--plays a more dominant role.
-This shift likely reflects gains the use of larger, more diverse datasets in training~\citep{dubey2024llama}.
+The results crisply validate our intuition: \textbf{alignment tuning is the primary driver of BF reduction}.
+Across all tasks, it consistently crosses or approaches the 80\% cumulative impact threshold, surpassing all other factors by a large margin.

-\paragraph{Curious Case of Prompt Complexity} Intuitively, greater prompt specificity (larger $C$) reduces BF by narrowing the model’s output space through more informative context.
-However, our experimental results reveal task-varied effects.
-As illustrated in \cref{fig:prompt_complexity_bf_example} for the Cognac task, greater prompt complexity can \textit{increase} BF--potentially due to the cognitive burden of processing negation or complex linguistic structures.
-In contrast, for tasks like News Generation, higher $C$ generally leads to lower BF, consistent with the expected narrowing of output diversity.
-Comprehensive task-wise BF results are provided in \cref{app: full_taskwise_bf}.
+Among the secondary factors, for tasks with richer inputs--such as \textsc{MMLU} (with more in-context examples) and \textsc{BBCLatestNews} (with more headlines)--prompt complexity $C$ and model size $S$ emerge as the next most impactful.
+Prompt complexity $C$ has a noteworthy effect: contrary to intuition, more context provided in the prompt does not always reduce BF but can in fact increase it, potentially due to the cognitive burden of processing complex linguistic structures.
+A detailed case study and comprehensive task-wise BF results are presented in \cref{app: curious_case_prompt_complexity,app: full_taskwise_bf}.
+In contrast, for open-ended tasks like Cognac and Story Generation, model generation $G$ plays a more dominant role, particularly improvements from Llama-2 to Llama-3.
+This shift likely reflects gains from the use of larger, more diverse datasets in training~\citep{dubey2024llama}.